 Students are not charged for transcripts.
-However, an express fee of \$5.00 (official and unofficial) will be charged for "while-you-wait" transcripts (three are the maximum).
-"While-you-wait" services for requesting transcripts will be honored on the following days and times: Mondays from 10:00 a.m. - 4:00 p.m.; Wednesdays from 10:00 a.m. - 7:00 p.m.; and Fridays from 10:00 a.m. - 4:00 p.m.
+However, an express fee of \$10.00 (official and unofficial) will be charged for "while-you-wait" transcripts (maximum of three).
+"While-you-wait" service is available on Wednesdays from 8:00 a.m. to 6:30 p.m.